Geometric leaf of symplectic groupoid: Solving the Rank Condition

 We are finished with mutations of the wings, and center our attention on the highlighted area below:

 We now present a sequence of mutations on this quiver that interchanges the first and third Casimirs:

-Observe that the Casimirs of Cases~\ref{case2} and ~\ref{case3} are interchanged in the final two quivers.
-Thus, repeating the sequence of mutations that led to this second-to-last quiver in reverse will lead back to the original quiver, but with the Casimirs of Cases~\ref{case2} and ~\ref{case3} interchanged.
+Observe that the Casimirs of {Cases~\ref{case1} and ~\ref{case3}} are interchanged in the final two quivers.
+Thus, {relabeling two last mutated vertices} and repeating the sequence of mutations that led to this second-to-last quiver in reverse will lead back to the original quiver, but with the Casimirs of Cases~\ref{case1} and ~\ref{case3} interchanged.

 Next, we present a sequence of vertex swaps that cyclically permutes the Casimirs.